hammondm/hammondm.github.io/index.md

 **Accents**

 Some years ago, the Arizona Department of Education had plans to bar teachers with "heavily accented or ungrammatical" speech from classrooms with English-learning children.
-The ostensible goal is to ensure that children would be exposed to examples of "perfect (unaccented) English."
+The ostensible goal was to ensure that children would be exposed to examples of "perfect (unaccented) English."
 Some colleagues and I wrote an [op-ed](barring.pdf) about this and a larger group of colleagues from our department signed a [statement](ling_statement_final.pdf) drawing on our piece.

 ------------------------------------------------------------------------